Membrane domain formation induced by binding/unbinding of curvature-inducing molecules onto both membrane surfaces: Results and Discussion

 First, we describe the protein distribution under up--down symmetrical conditions in thermal equilibrium, i.e., $\mu_{\mathrm{u}}=\mu_{\mathrm{d}}$ and $\mu_{\mathrm{ff}}=0$.
 The proteins bind the upper and lower surfaces with the same amount, as shown in Figs.~\ref{fig:snapeqsym}--\ref{fig:symr}.
 As the binding chemical potentials ($\mu_{\mathrm{u}}=\mu_{\mathrm{d}}$) increase, the protein densities ($\phi_{\mathrm{u}}=\phi_{\mathrm{d}}$) increase, leading to the formation of protein domains (see Figs.~\ref{fig:snapeqsym} and \ref{fig:symmu}(a)).
 Here, the densities are normalized as $\phi_{\mathrm{u}}+\phi_{\mathrm{d}}+\phi_{\mathrm{n}}=1$.
 At $\mu_{\mathrm{u}}/k_{\mathrm{B}}T \gtrsim 10$, the membrane is almost completely covered by the proteins, and the proteins form stripe-shaped domains (see Fig.~\ref{fig:snapeqsym}(e)).
 Most bound membranes belong to the largest domain (see Fig.~\ref{fig:symmu}(b)), and the domains are percolated.
 Since the membranes bound by proteins on the upper and lower surfaces bend in the positive and negative directions, respectively, the membrane exhibits a bumped shape (see Figs.~\ref{fig:snapeqsym}(e') and \ref{fig:symmu}(c)).

 Interestingly, at an intermediate condition, the membrane forms a checkerboard pattern, as shown in Fig.~\ref{fig:snapeqsym}(c) and (c').
-The unbound membranes stabilize the vertices of the checkerboard, in which two domains of upper (lower) proteins are contacted.
+The unbound membranes exist at the vertices of the checkerboard, in which two domains of upper (lower) proteins are contacted.
 The angle of the domain boundaries is $90^{\circ}$ owing to the symmetry.
-Although the stripe-shaped domains are often observed in membranes, checkerboard patterns have not been previously reported to the best of our knowledge.
+The bound domains prefer to form a spherical-cap shape, alternatively in the upward and downward directions, but the region of the vertex of the checkerboard deviates from it.
+The unbound domain fills this region and stabilizes it.
+Although the stripe-shaped domains are often observed in membranes, checkerboard patterns have not been previously reported in thermal equilibrium to the best of our knowledge.